abipepul/camunda-platform-docs/docs/components/connectors/out-of-the-box-connectors/rabbitmq.md

 ## Routing data

-In the **Routing** section you must set routing data (free feel use JSON format and FEEL expression format):
+In the **Routing** section you must set the routing data attributes (you can either use JSON or a FEEL expression):

+JSON :
 ```json
 {
   "exchange": "<your-rabbitmq-exchange-name>",